 Highly Qualified Teacher Memorandum

-On January 8, 2002, President Bush signed the No Child Left Behind (NCLB) Act of 2001 into law.
-The law states that any school that receives funds for educationally disadvantaged students (Title I funds) must inform parents if their child is assigned a teacher for four or more consecutive weeks who is not "highly qualified" under the tenets of NCLB.
-According to the law, a "highly qualified teacher" is one who:
+The NCLB law itself stated that any school that receives funds for educationally disadvantaged students (Title I funds) must inform parents if their child is assigned a teacher for four or more consecutive weeks who is not "highly qualified" under the tenets of NCLB, now ESSA.
+According to the NCLB law, a "highly qualified teacher" is one who:

 - Has obtained a Bachelor's degree or higher;